samsudinng/speech_emo_recognition/README.md

 # Speech Emotion Recognition (SER) Framework with PyTorch

-PyTorch implementation of a __Fully-Convolutional Network with Attention (FCN+Attention)__ as a topic for my MSc. in AI (Nanyang Technological University, Singapore) Master Project.
-As I built the model and training framework, I added support for various dataset, features, SER models, training techniques and cross-validation.
-It may hopefully serves as a framework for other SER model implementation, where new models can be plugged in and evaluated quickly.
+PyTorch implementation of __Fully-Convolutional Network with Attention (FCN+Attention)__ SER model.
+It is the topic of my project as part of my post-graduate study (MSc. in AI, Nanyang Technological University, Singapore).
+As I was experimenting with the model and training framework, I added support for various dataset, features, models, tuning, and performance improvement techniques.
+It may hopefully serves as a framework for other SER model implementation, where new models can be plugged in, experimented and evaluated quickly.

 I also included resources for SER, including publications, datasets, and useful python packages.
 These resources are collected during my research, implementation and optimization phase.